How to Maintain Foreign Language Communication Skills

 1. Enroll in Local College or Language School Classes

-Prior to the advent of the Internet, enrolling in local college or language school classes was the main way to acquire or maintain foreign language skills.
-If you live in a provincial city like me in Thailand, most of the language courses for expats are limited and only offered by private language schools.
+Before the advent of the Internet, enrolling in local college or language school classes was the main way to acquire or maintain foreign language skills.
+If you live in a provincial city like me in Thailand, most of the language courses for ex-pats are limited and only offered by private language schools.
 For example, Inlingua offers both individual and group classes in beginning Thai, but no intermediate or advanced classes, The AUA Language Center in Udonthani where I live also only has beginning classes in Thai.
 No schools offer Mandarin or Taiwanese classes.
 By living in Bangkok, however, I would be able to find more language schools offering instruction in all levels of Mandarin and Thai.
 I would also be able to enroll in language classes at large universities.

 2. Enrolling in Online Self-Paced Courses